pnunna93/fairseq/examples/deepspeed/moe_e/README.md

             --tensorboard-logdir "${OUT_DIR?}/tb/${ARCH}-${RUN_NAME}"
 ```

-Note that the `--fp16` flag requires you have CUDA 9.1 or greater and a Volta GPU or newer.
+Note that the `--fp16` flag requires CUDA 9.1 or greater and a Volta GPU or newer.

 ***IMPORTANT:*** You will get better performance by training with big batches and
 increasing the learning rate.
 If you want to train the above model with big batches
 (assuming your machine has 8 GPUs):
-- add `--update-freq 16` to simulate training on 8x16=128 GPUs
+- add `--update-freq 16` to simulate training on `8x16=128` GPUs
-- increase the learning rate; 0.001 works well for big batches
+- increase the learning rate; to e.g. `0.001`

 ## Evaluate